mittulmandhan/java-interview-prep/7 Inheritance/README.md

   * Single Inheritance
   * Multi-level Inheritance
   * Multiple Inheritance
-* Java does not support multiple inheritance because it causes diamond problem.
+* Java does not support multiple inheritance to prevent diamond problem.
 * The “diamond problem” is an ambiguity that can arise as a consequence of allowing multiple inheritance.
 It is a serious problem for languages (like C++) that allow for multiple inheritance of state.
 In Java, multiple inheritance is not allowed for classes.
 ![picture alt](https://github.com/mittulmandhan/java-interview-prep/blob/master/img/Inheritance/diamond%20problem.png)
 * To support multiple inheritance you can use interfaces in Java.